BurkovBA/BurkovBA.github.io/content/blog/2022-01-15-1/index.md

 Using the covariance matrix, we can run quadratic programming to optimize our portfolio.

-I assume that we have \$100,000, want to have \$115,000 in a year and have our portfolio contents somewhat sparse with L1 norm constraint set to 1000, which results in a few dozen stocks.
-I assume that expected returns of the shares are means of their observed returns in 2013-2018.
+I assume that initially we have \$100,000, want to have \$115,000 in a year and have our portfolio contents somewhat sparse with
+L1 norm constraint set to 1000, which results in a few dozen stocks.
+Here for simplicity I assume that expected returns of the shares are means of their observed returns in 2013-2018.

 ```python